 From harvesting honey in Tasmania to hunting for mud crabs in Queensland, these hands-on foodie experiences will give groups an authentic taste of Australia’s extraordinary fresh produce.

 In Tropical North Queensland, groups can experience the thrill of hunting for mud crabs with Walkabout Cultural Adventures, which was established in 2010 by local Kuku Yalanji man Juan Walker from the Daintree area.
-Based in the Port Douglas region north of Cairns, up to 22 guests are taken on a guided rainforest and coastal walk hosted by an experienced Kuku Yalanji guide.
+Based in the Port Douglas region north of Tropical North Queensland, up to 22 guests are taken on a guided rainforest and coastal walk hosted by an experienced Kuku Yalanji guide.
 Guests can try their hand at foraging for pipis (edible saltwater clams), mussels and beach almonds whilst learning about Aboriginal bush foods and medicines.
 The guide then takes the group into the mangroves and along the mudflats where they can try spearing a mud crab - or even a fish.
 The catch is then cooked over an open fire on the beach – or in a wok – in the form of Juan’s special chilli mud crab recipe.

 In the heart of Sydney, groups can put their seafood cooking skills to the test at the famous Sydney Fish Market overlooking Blackwattle Bay.
 Private groups of up to 40 guests start by mingling over seafood canapés and drinks, followed by a live cooking demonstration in the Sydney Seafood School’s tiered theatrette.
 They’ll then work in pairs at the fully equipped cooking islands to cook a gourmet seafood dish – think Singapore chilli crab or Spanish paella – before heading to the private dining room to enjoy their culinary creations with matched wines.
 Returning in early 2022, these cooking classes are an excellent option for an incentive program in Sydney’s city centre, and guests even get to take home a branded Sydney Seafood School apron as a memento.